-During the year, £4.9m of capital receipts were used to fund capital expenditure.
-Following the transfer of the housing stock to Bracknell Forest Homes (now Silva Homes) in 2007/08, the Council received a share of any Right-To-Buy (RTB) proceeds in addition to a share of capital receipts from a VAT Shelter scheme.
-The most significant in-year receipts were from the sale of land and buildings (£0.5m) and Right to Buy (£1.5m) and VAT Shelter Scheme receipts (1.3m). £1.5m of prior year receipts were also applied.
+During the year, £17.2m of capital receipts were used to fund capital expenditure.
+Following the transfer of its housing stock to Bracknell Forest Homes (now Abri Homes) in 2007/08, the Council continues to receive a share of any Right-To-Buy (RTB) proceeds.
+The most significant in-year receipts were from the sale of land and buildings (£1.3m), repayment of loans notes by the Joint Venture (£14.1m) and Right to Buy receipts (£1.5m).

-The net increase (capital expenditure and capitalisation of interest, less repayments and refinancing) in the Council's Capital Financing Requirement (CFR) was £9.5m up to £229.5m as at 31 March 2024.
+The net increase (capital expenditure and capitalisation of interest, less repayments and refinancing) in the Council's Capital Financing Requirement (CFR) was £2.5m.
+The CFR is £232.0m as at 31 March 2025.
 The CFR is a measure of the capital expenditure incurred historically by the Council that has yet to be financed and represents the underlying need to borrow.
-The Council held £60.0m of loans on a long term basis from the Public Works Loans Board and £44.6m on a short term basis to help finance capital expenditure (see Note 34).
+The Council held £60.0m of loans on a long term basis from the Public Works Loans Board and £46.0m on a short term basis to help finance capital expenditure (see Note 34).
+The actual level of borrowing is therefore significantly below the CFR figure.
 A charge is made each year to revenue known as the Minimum Revenue Provision which writes down the balance of the CFR over time.
 Further details can be found in Note 19.

-The value of the Council's Long Term Assets was £710.2m as at 31 March 2024.
+The value of the Council's Long Term Assets was £738.4m as at 31 March 2025.
 A breakdown of the different asset types is included in the Balance Sheet and associated notes.
 A summary of capital schemes undertaken during the year are shown in the table below.